ofjake/BECS/README.md

 + Test the snippet to ensure it functions correctly.

 ##### Feedback:
-We welcome any feedback or suggestions for improving this repository.
+I welcome any feedback or suggestions for improving this repository.

 Happy coding! 🚀